-The topline results of the FASCINATE-2 Phase 2b clinical trial are consistent with interim results of the FASCINATE-2 Phase 2b clinical trial, which showed statistically significant improvements across key markers of disease in patients treated with denifanstat, including an approximately 34% reduction in liver fat and 67% responder rate (defined as reduction in liver fat by 30% or more) at 26 weeks as compared to baseline.
-These results are also consistent with earlier findings from our FASCINATE-1 Phase 2 trial, which achieved its primary endpoint (relative change from baseline in liver fat at 12 weeks) and key secondary endpoint (percentage of subjects with at least a 30% reduction in liver fat at 12 weeks) at the once-daily 50mg dose.
+We are a clinical-stage biopharmaceutical company developing novel therapeutics called fatty acid synthase (FASN) inhibitors that target dysfunctional metabolic pathways in diseases resulting from the overproduction of the fatty acid, palmitate.
+Our lead drug candidate, denifanstat, is an oral, once-daily pill and selective FASN inhibitor in development for the treatment of nonalcoholic steatohepatitis (NASH), for which there are no treatments currently approved in the United States or Europe.
+Denifanstat has been studied in over 700 people to date and we are currently testing it in our FASCINATE-2 Phase 2b clinical trial in NASH.
+The interim results, which were presented at the American Association for the Study of Liver Diseases (AASLD) meeting in November 2022, showed statistically significant improvements across key markers of disease in patients treated with denifanstat, including an approximately 34% reduction in liver fat and 67% responder rate (defined as reduction in liver fat by 30% or more) at 26 weeks as compared to baseline.
+Biomarker results presented at The International Liver Congress EASL (European Association for the Study of the Liver) in June 2023 showed that denifanstat reduced circulating markers of lipotoxicity.
+These interim results are consistent with earlier findings from our FASCINATE-1 Phase 2 clinical trial, which achieved its primary endpoint (relative change from baseline in liver fat at 12 weeks) and key secondary endpoint (percentage of subjects with at least a 30% reduction in liver fat at 12 weeks) at the once-daily 50mg dose.
 Improvements in liver fat were also observed at the 25mg dose (not statistically significant) and at the 75mg dose (not placebo controlled).
-However, Phase 1 and 2 and interim clinical trial results may not be indicative of future results.
+Together, these results strengthen our belief that the topline liver biopsy results we expect to announce in the first quarter of 2024 will directly show improvement in disease.
+However, interim clinical trial results may not be indicative of future results.
 Additionally, our precision medicine approach is core to our development strategy in NASH, and includes the identification of pharmacodynamic and predictive biomarkers to confirm target engagement and clinical response in patients treated with denifanstat.
 We are also evaluating the promise of FASN inhibition, beyond NASH, in additional disease areas in which dysregulation of fatty acid metabolism also plays a key role, including in acne and certain forms of cancer.